padajar/padajar.github.io/_posts/2021-03-06-coronavirus-one-year-later.md

 There’s a particular moment I remember where we were talking about the worst things that could happen, and me just being scared about bringing COVID home.
 I hear rumors about a student at MIT who had been in contact with someone who had been in contact with someone who caught COVID.
 The uncertainty is awful, because at this point, there is basically no infrastructure for testing for COVID at MIT.
 (Or anywhere else, for that matter.)

 I’m not a person who tends to cry very often.
 Have probably only cried 2 or 3 times at college.
-But in the span of the past few days, I don’t even know many times I have.
+But in the span of the past few days, I don’t even know how many times I have.

 Remember how I was originally going to try to pack things into 4 boxes?
 I end up packing my things into 15 boxes⁠[11](https://mitadmissions.org/blogs/entry/coronavirus-one-year-later/#annotation-11) from MIT and the moving company.
 I have no idea what I would have done with my original plan of just 4 boxes.